 Made with only five simple ingredients, this homemade Cranberry Orange Sauce is a must for your holiday menu.
 Bursting with flavour from the fresh juicy cranberries and orange juice, this sauce is the perfect balance of sweet and tart.

-I’m here to settle the argument between using canned cranberry sauce or making your own for the holidays.
+I’m here to settle the argument between using canned cranberry jelly sauce or making your own for the holidays.
 Yes, canned cranberry sauce is convenient but this homemade cranberry orange sauce is going to impress your guests.
 Even better, it comes together so quickly and easily.
 It only takes a few minutes longer than searching for the can opener to open a can!

 More cranberry recipes to try: Instant Pot Low-Carb Cranberry Sauce and Maple Roasted Cranberry Oatmeal.

-How to Make Cranberry Orange Sauce
+Ingredients to Make Cranberry Orange Sauce

 - Fresh cranberries — Rinsed the cranberries with cold water before using.

-- Orange juice — I love the flavour you get some freshly squeezed orange juice.
+- Orange juice — I love the flavour you get from some freshly squeezed orange juice.
 Since we need orange zest for garnish, it’s easier to just buy some oranges to juice instead of using bottled orange juice.

 - Pure maple syrup — It’s important to use pure maple syrup and not use pancake syrup.
-Pancake syrup is not the same thing as maple syrup, which is made from the sap from maple trees.
+Pancake syrup is not the same thing as maple syrup, which is made from the sap of maple trees.

 - Vanilla extract — I recommend using real vanilla extract instead of artificial extract for the best flavour.